-TfL will establish standards and procedures for the security of staff and assets, including information.
+TfL will establish standards and procedures for the security of staff, customers and contractors and assets, including information and service delivery.
 TfL will have the capability to receive and respond to security information through planned and documented processes.

-5. Emergency, Contingency and Business Recovery Planning
+5 Emergency, Contingency and Business Recovery Planning